pa06lak/pa06lak/README.md

 # 💫 About Me

-👩‍💻 **Hi, I'm Palak Shah** — a Computer Science student at **Durham University** with a strong interest in **Artificial Intelligence**, **Quantum Computing**, and building tech that makes a difference.
-I enjoy turning creative ideas into reality, whether through solo projects, research, or collaborating at hackathons like **DurHack**, where my team and I built **Affirmasaurus** — a mental health app powered by facial recognition and affirmations (and yes, dinosaurs 🦖).
+👩‍💻 **Hi, I'm Palak Shah**: a Computer Science student at **Durham University** with a strong interest in **Artificial Intelligence**, **Quantum Computing**, and building tech that makes a difference.
+I enjoy turning creative ideas into reality, whether through solo projects, research, or collaborating at hackathons like **DurHack**.

 ---